nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 We tried a few things and then something clicked, this problem was strikingly similar to managing `state` in a react component.
 What do you do when you have to share state between two sibling components?

 We [lift the state up](https://reactjs.org/docs/lifting-state-up.html) to the parent component and pass down the state as props to both the sibling.
 We tried to see if something similar would work.
-One difference is now we don't import the resource to be shared rather, we pass it down as a [parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to a stack that needs it.
+One difference is now we don't import the resource that we want rather, we pass it down as a [parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to the stack that needs it and reference it from there.

 The thing about parameters in Cloudformation is that it's not always known beforehand and can change depending on the user's input.
 So when we supply a resource as a parameter, Cloudformation shouldn't expect it to remain constant.